eclipse-archived/ceylon-lang.org/documentation/1.1/tour/functions.md

 ## First class and higher order functions

-Ceylon isn't a functional language: it has variable attributes and so methods can have *side effects*.
+Ceylon isn't a _pure_ functional language: it has `variable` value references and so functions can have *side effects*.
 But one thing Ceylon has in common with functional programming languages is that it lets you treat functions as values, which in some people's eyes makes the language a kind of hybrid.
-In truth, there's nothing remotely new about having functions-as-values in an object oriented language—for example, Smalltalk, one of the first and still one of the cleanest object oriented languages, was built around this idea.
-Anyway, Ceylon, like Smalltalk and a number of other object oriented languages, lets you treat a function as an object and pass it around the system.
+In truth, there's nothing remotely new about having functions-as-values in an object oriented language&mdash;for example, Smalltalk, one of the first and still one of the cleanest object oriented languages, was built around this idea.
+Anyway, Ceylon, like Smalltalk and a number of other object oriented languages, lets you treat a function as an object and pass it to another function.

 In this installment, we're going to discuss Ceylon's support for first class and higher order functions.
 A little bit of PL jargon:

-- _First class function_ support means the ability to treat a function as a value, assigning it to variables, and passing it as an argument.
+- _First class functions_ means the ability to treat a function as a value, assigning it to a variable, or passing it as an argument to another function.
 - A _higher order function_ is a function that accepts other functions as arguments, or returns another function.